 ‘Perfect Pals‘ are dogs that we have bred, raised and trained ourselves from day one of the dog’s life.

-Our breeding programme is overseen by Kennel Club Assured Breeder Jayne Jones and puppies are bred from fully health-tested parents who are part of the Autism Life Dog family.
+Our breeding programme is overseen by an experienced team and puppies are bred from fully health-tested parents who are often part of the Autism Life Dog family.
 A few puppies from a litter are selected to be autism assistance dogs based on puppy temperament assessments.
-These puppies are then raised within our organisation, training from 8 weeks old and are placed with their forever families at the age of 10-12 months old.
+These puppies are then raised within our organisation, training from 8 weeks old and are placed with their forever families at the age of around 12 months old.

 ‘Forever Friends‘ are dogs that we have not bred or raised ourselves but have come to us from other organisations or backgrounds.
 For example, some Autism Life Dogs were previously training in other disability sectors, as Search & Rescue and Gun dogs.
 ‘Forever Friends’ are typically placed with families at the ages of 12 – 36 months old.